 The Hydra Audio Network fabric is constructed using low-cost off-the-shelf hardware.
-The network topology is similar to that of an office LAN, being created out of a central switch with connections to each mixing console, in a star formation.
-Connections may be made with Category 5e UTP, up to 90 metres, or with optical fibre, to several kilometres.
+The network topology is similar to that of an office LAN, being created out of a central Gigabit switch with connections to each mixing console and Hydra I/O box, in a star formation.
+Connections may be made with Category 5e UTP, up to 90 metres, or with optical fiber, up to 10 kilometres.